thzandvl/microhack-sap-data/PredictIncomingCashflow.md

     <img src="images/aml/ml10.jpg" height = 400>

->Note : The ML run will take some time.
-You can start with the [PowerBI section](PowerBiVisualisation.md) and return here at a later moment.

 ## Deploy the best model
 In this step we will deploy the best model that has been trained by AutoML and test it.